If you are 18 or older you may have to pay for your care. The first step is to assess your needs. This is called a Care Act Assessment.

 - arrange for care yourself through a ‘Direct Payment’ or

-- ask Adult Care and Support to arrange and pay for your care.
+- ask Adult Social Care to arrange and pay for your care.

 If you are not eligible for financial support (known as self-funding) you can: